-i system P_i (€) principle investment cost of the system R_i (€) replacement costs of the system within the payment period L_i (€) leftover system value at end of payment period n i (yrs) payment period r (%) interest rate
+- i system $P_i$ ( $\bigcirc$ ) principle investment cost of the system - $R_i$ (€) replacement costs of the system within the payment - period - $L_i$ (€) leftover system value at end of payment period - (yrs) payment period - r (%) interest rate

 The OPEX relies on energy market factors such as electricity price and natural gas price which can fluctuate throughout the day.
-Thus, for each time step of the simulation the electric and natural gas demands along with the electric supply, if applicable, are multiplied by their respective market prices [47, 48].
+Thus, for each time step of the simulation the electric and natural gas demands along with the electric supply, if applicable, are multiplied by their respective market prices [47,48].
 The sum of these is added to the average annual maintenance cost, and the entire process is completed for each DoF.
-The OPEX calculation can be found in Equation 3.
+The OPEX calculation can be found in Eq.
+(3).
 Note that most DoFs will only have natural gas or electric demand.
 Only PV and CHP will have electric feed-in.